 At this point, I figure out it’s time to finally pay a visit to our good old friend, the toilet.
 Anyone who knows me well, knows I have a bladder issue which constantly forces me into this marvellous place, which in this precise moment I have feeling of both curiosity and dread about.
 When I reach it the curiosity vanishes, making the dread expand to my whole being.
 The toilet is completely clogged up and the smell coming from it is something which I cannot even describe to this day, but could easily be the worst toilet smell I have experienced in my life.
 I quickly establish that this toilet will only be good for light waste and hold my breath to pee as fast as possible.
 I will not visit again unless I have to.

 After this, the need of a cigarette is becoming very distinct.
 The stress caused by the cockroaches and the thought of not being able to go to the toilet for the next 10 hours is slowly sinking in and, when someone asks if I want to go for a smoke, I am completely up for it but confused.
 “How can we smoke on the train?”, I ask.
 Here’s when I find out the good side of this train ride: you can smoke between one carriage and another and, when train guards walk up the carriage and see you, they not only ignore you but also wave you on and sometimes light one up themselves.
-Smoker or non smoker, this is a pretty cool side of the Vietnamese society – the “don’t give a fuck” vibe which they emanate like a second skin, which in this case makes me feel very at ease.
+Smoker or non smoker, this is a pretty cool side of the Vietnamese society – the “don’t give a damn” vibe which they emanate like a second skin, which in this case makes me feel very at ease.

 Once I finish my evening cigarette, I take a walk up and down the corridor once again, checking how everyone is feeling and if someone else is as lucky as us and hasn’t found any cockroaches yet.
 Unfortunately for them, they all have and some people are struggling to sleep despite the tiredness that is hitting all of us slowly.
 I feel bad for the people but at the same time just want to get back to my little, safe bed, away from this drama, this fear and most importantly, the cockroaches. #sorrynotsorry